-The following sample questions don't appear on an actual CLEP exam.
-They're intended to give potential test takers an indication of the format and difficulty level of the exam and to provide content for practice and review.
-Knowing the correct answers to all of the sample questions isn't a quarantee of satisfactory performance on the exam.
+The following sample questions don't appear on an actual CLEP examination.
+They are intended to give potential test takers an indication of the format and difficulty level of the examination and to provide content for practice and review.
+Knowing the correct answers to all of the sample questions isn't a guarantee of satisfactory performance on the exam.

-Directions: An online scientific calculator will be available for the questions in this test.
+Directions: An online scientific calculator will be available for the questions on this test.
 Some questions will require you to select from among four choices.
 For these questions, select the BEST of the choices given.
 Some questions will require you to type a numerical answer in the box provided.
-Some questions will refer to a table in which statements appear in the first column.
+Some questions refer to a table in which statements appear in the first column.
 For each statement, select the correct properties by checking the appropriate cell(s) in the table.